 Here’s the politically incorrect caption… Mick: “Goodness, Pat, and phwat is that?”
 Pat: “Shure now, and the wicked motor cyclist must have run over a perambulator and can’t get disentangled at all, at all.”

 Published in the Green ‘Un, in 1911, captioned “Far from the madding crowd”.
+A fine piece of art by any standards.

 Inspired by Brooklands circa 1908…